Our history and values

 Shaped by the past

 After the Dark Ages in Europe, the 7th Century saw a flowering of thought and culture in the North East of England.
 Bede - poet, scientist, historian and the greatest European scholar of the 7th century - is buried in Durham, as is St Cuthbert, who established 'English' Christianity from its Celtic and Roman roots.

-The Lindisfarne Gospels, 'one of the great landmarks of human cultural achievement', were produced nearby and resided in Durham with the body of St Cuthbert until the 16th century when they were removed to London - our 'Gospel Book' is returning to Durham in 2013.
+The Lindisfarne Gospels, 'one of the great landmarks of human cultural achievement', were produced nearby and resided in Durham with the body of St Cuthbert until the 16th century when they were removed to London - our 'Gospel Book' returned to Durham in 2013 for a major exhibition.
 The 'Cuthbert Community' became one of the richest in Europe, with lands extending from the Tyne to the Tees and beyond.
 This scholarly, monastic community was a precursor of the modern University tradition which spread across Europe and around the world.